 When departing from the popular Leeward Channel area of Providenciales, touring kayaks are going to be the easiest way to visit some of the further paddling destinations, such as Little Water Cay or Half Moon Bay, as they are simply far more efficient.
 They tend to be fast, quiet, and track in a straight line nicely, which means you won’t have to be correcting your direction as much as with short kayaks and paddleboards.

 Larger touring kayaks are also great when you’re carrying extra equipment, such as when you may be spending an afternoon and have extra gear, or when camping.

-Clear kayaks may appear as the best option for seeing into the water, yet it not always the case.
-Due to the user’s additional height over the water, it’s often much easier to spot the turtles, small sharks, stingrays, and fish from a paddle board than it is from a clear kayak.
-In the sheltered channels and estuaries, the water is often calm enough to get a great view through from above.
+Clear kayaks may appear as the best option for seeing into the water, yet it’s not always the case.
+Due to the user’s additional height over the water, it’s often much easier to spot turtles, small sharks, stingrays, and fish from a paddleboard than it is from a clear kayak.
+In the sheltered channels and estuaries, the water is often calm enough to get a great view from above.

 As is often the case with clear kayaks, when you’re low to the water’s surface, it can be hard to spot some of the larger skittish wetland sea creatures, as they tend to move off before they can be seen through the kayak.